Frequently Asked Questions

 How do I change my major?

-Please submit a “program change form” with your academic advisor.
+Please submit a Student Program Change Form with your academic advisor.

 What is a minor?

 A minor is a limited course of study in a designated subject area that requires less course work than a major.